AwesomeChap/supermarket/README.md

 }
 ```

-3. Create a .env at root directory to work with node
+* Create .env at root directory to work with node

 ```javascript
   NODE_ENV=development
   MONGO_ATLAS_PW=<YOUR_MONGO_URI_GOES_HERE>
 ```

+* now you just need to do `npm install`